Charud25/Animerecomender-2022/README.md

 ### Recommendation algorithm

-In my recommendation engine , With the ability of machine learning, I have ecplored the dataset in search of ‘what to watch next?’ using content based and collaborative filtering.
+In my recommendation engine , With the ability of machine learning, I have explored the dataset in search of ‘what to watch next?’ using content based and collaborative filtering.

 ## Collaborative Filtering

 Collaborative filtering is a technique that can filter out items that a user might like on the basis of reactions by similar users.
 It works by searching a large group of people and finding a smaller set of users with tastes similar to a particular user.To implement an item based collaborative filtering, KNN is a perfect go-to model and also a very good baseline for recommender system development.